CP-Violation with Neutrino Disappearance Alone: CP violation discovery sensitivity

-We quantify in fig.~\ref{fig:mcdonalds} the expected sensitivity to discover CP violation (that is, ruling out $|\cos\delta|=1$) as a function of the true value of $\delta$.
-We also include priors of the five oscillation parameters other than $\delta$ constrained at three different levels: perfect knowledge, the expected future precision including 6 years of JUNO constraining $\theta_{12}$, $\Delta m^2_{21}$, and $\Delta m^2_{31}$ \cite{JUNO:2022mxj}, and the current knowledge \cite{Esteban:2020cvm}.
+We now include, for completeness, several additional numerical results including both HK and DUNE.
+In fig.~\ref{fig:mcdonalds}, we quantify the expected sensitivity to discover CP violation (that is, ruling out $|\cos\delta|=1$) as a function of the true value of $\delta$ for DUNE (left) and HK (right).
+We also consider different choices of external measurements of the other oscillation parameters as in fig.~\ref{fig:Delta_cosdelta_individual}.
 The different colors correspond to including both appearance and disappearance (the standard DUNE analysis), only appearance, and only disappearance.
 The different line styles correspond to external pulls from the current knowledge of the oscillation parameters, the expected improvements with JUNO, and hypothetical perfect knowledge.
 The blue dotted curve (both channels and current knowledge of the oscillation parameters) agrees with DUNE's curve very well.

+For HK we assume 1.3 MW, 187 kton fiducial mass, 1:3 neutrino to antineutrino run time ratio, and 10 years of running at 100\% uptime to generally agree with the nominal HK prediction \cite{Hyper-Kamiokande:2018ofw}.
+Note that we assume that the mass ordering is known which is relevant for HK and not for DUNE because DUNE will measure it directly at very high significance in the appearance channel.
+We find that HK is somewhat less sensitive to discovering CP violation in the disappearance channel than DUNE since the effect is smaller, but the larger statistics mostly compensate for the difference.

-While the disappearance channel does not contribute nearly as much information on CP violation as the appearance channel, it does provide some information enhancing the overall sensitivity to CP violation beyond appearance alone.
-It also provides an important cross-check on CP violation measurements with different systematics.
-We also see that the combination of DUNE and JUNO's disappearance measurements provides for up to $1.6\sigma$ sensitivity to discover CP violation.
-Finally, we note that the combined combined fit with both appearance and disappearance data yields more information than the naive sum of the $\Delta\chi^2$'s of each separately in the cases with the current or expected JUNO priors due to the fact that $\nu_\mu$ disappearance will provide world leading measurements of $\Delta m^2_{31}$ and $\theta_{23}$, but with perfect knowledge of the other five oscillation parameters, the combined fit is the same as the naive sum of $\Delta\chi^2$'s.
+We note that the combined combined fit with both appearance and disappearance data yields more information than the naive sum of the $\Delta\chi^2$'s of each separately in the cases with the current or expected JUNO priors due to the fact that $\nu_\mu$ disappearance will provide world leading measurements of $\Delta m^2_{31}$ and $\theta_{23}$, but with perfect knowledge of the other five oscillation parameters, the combined fit is the same as the naive sum of $\Delta\chi^2$'s.